LHAASO protons versus LHAASO diffuse gamma-rays: a consistency check: The cosmic-ray spectrum at the 'knee'

 Based on this observation, we model the spectra of heavier elements by assuming they share the same rigidity dependence as helium, differing only by a normalization factor.
 This implies that the energy spectrum of a heavier nucleus is $\phi_{A}(E) \propto \, \phi_{\rm He}( \xi_A \, E ) $, i.e., it is shifted to larger energies with respect to that of helium by a multiplicative factor that is determined by the nuclear charge $Z_A$ or mass number $A$ according to $\xi_A \equiv Z_{\rm He}/Z_{A} \simeq A_{\rm He}/A$.
 In this assumption, in the low-energy regime where the spectrum can be approximated by a power law with index $\alpha_{1, \text{He}}$, the total heavy element contribution (relative to that of helium) is roughly constant and given by $ \phi_{\rm heavy}(E)/ \phi_{\rm He}(E)= \sum_{A>4} (K_{A} / K_{\rm He})$.

-This contribution can be estimated from observations of the all particle flux $\phi_{\rm tot}(E)$ measured by LHAASO \cite{Cao_2024} and other detectors (HAWC \cite{Morales-Soto_2021}, Tunka \cite{Prosin_2014}, KASCADE \cite{Antoni_2005, Finger_2011} and IceTop \cite{Aartsen_2019}).
+This contribution can be estimated from observations of the all particle flux $\phi_{\rm tot}(E)$ measured by LHAASO \citep{Cao_2024} and other detectors (HAWC \citet{Morales-Soto_2021}, Tunka \citet{Prosin_2014}, KASCADE \citet{Antoni_2005, Finger_2011} and IceTop \citet{Aartsen_2019}).
 In particular, we can write $\phi_{\rm heavy}(E) = \phi_{\rm tot}(E) - \phi_{\rm p}(E) - \phi_{\rm He}(E)$, allowing us to conclude that $\phi_{\rm heavy}(E)/\phi_{\rm He}(E) =\eta\sim 1.7$ at low energies directly from observational data.
 Finally, we note that the assumption of a common rigidity spectrum naturally predicts that heavier elements become increasingly significant at higher energies since the location of their spectral knees is shifted in energy proportionally to their mass number.
 Although helium and heavy elements play a relevant role in shaping the CR all-particle spectrum, they are much less significant for assessing the diffuse $\gamma-$ray flux.
 Indeed, $\gamma-$ray production by hadronic interactions is primarily determined at these energies by the total CR nucleon flux, which is given by

 where $E_{n}$ is the energy per nucleon.
+The factor $A^2$ comes from considering that the number of nucleons ($N_n$) in a nucleus of a atomic mass $A$ is $N_n=A \, N_i$, while the energy per nucleon is $E_n=E/A$.
+Therefore, the differential flux of nucleons scales as $\phi(E_n)\sim dN_n/dE_n \propto A^2 dN_A/dE$.
 Since the fluxes $\phi_A(E)$ of the various nuclear species decrease with their total energy faster than $E^{-2}$, the combined effect of the prefactor $A^2$ and of the shift in energy $E=A E_{\rm n}$ is to suppress helium and heavy element contributions (at a given nucleon energy) with respect to that of hydrogen.
 Moreover, helium and heavy elements, having the same rigidity spectrum and a common mass-to-charge ratio ($A/Z_A\simeq 2$), have breaks in their spectra located at identical nucleon energies and all of them shifted to lower energy by approximately a factor 2 with respect to those of protons (for which $A_H/Z_H\simeq 1$).
 Taking all this into account, the CR nucleon flux can be written as:

 where $\phi_{\rm He, \rm CR}(E_{\rm n}) = A_{\rm He}^2 \, \phi_{\rm He}(A_{\rm He} E_{\rm n})$ is the helium contribution to nucleon flux and the factor

 takes into account heavy elements contributions.
 The determination of $K_A$ requires the knowledge of the CR composition.
 However, we can obtain an estimate for this parameter by assuming that one element dominates the all-particle spectrum.
 In this assumption, the determination of $\eta=\frac{K_{A}}{K_{\rm He}} \sim 1.7$ at low energies translates into: